What Topical Retinoid Formulation Is Most Effective for the Treatment of Acne?

 Which one is most effective against acne?

-Unfortunately, no studies have yet been performed directly comparing all three retinoids at once, so we can't say for sure.
-But there have been several studies that at least compare two of them head-to-head, and we can decipher an educated guess:
+No studies have yet been performed directly comparing all three retinoids at once, so we can't say for sure.
+But there have been several studies that at least compare two of them head-to-head, so here is our best educated guess based on the data so far:

 What about side effects?